-- Microsoft SQL Server: Microsoft SQL Server supports various applications for business intelligence and analytics.
-It is popular in the business IT environment – 98.8% of Fortune 100 companies use SQL Server.
+- Microsoft Server: Microsoft Server supports various applications for business intelligence and analytics.
+It is popular in the business IT environment – 98.8% of Fortune 100 companies use Server.

 - Oracle Database: Oracle Database is a popular multi-channel database management system.
 It is commonly used to manage your web business, mixed loading and data storage.

 - PostgreSQL: This record board structure emphasizes flexibility and compliance with standards.
 PostgreSQL has a reputation for high reliability, performance and functionality.